jakehosen/rriv/README.md

 		4. `>WT_DEPLOY:__bench_#00_vRefactored__<`
 	2. Change should be noticeable at second output line.
 3. (optional) Enter serial command to clear output: `>WT_CLEAR_MODES<`

+### TWO POINT LINEAR CALIBRATION OF THERMISTOR VIA SERIAL:
+1. Boil water for high temperature, and prepare ice water bath for low temperature points.
+2. Enter temperature calibration mode via serial command: `>WT_CONFIG:therm<` Which will begin to print out any relevant stored calibration info as well as raw voltage readings
+3. Place thermistor and calibration thermometer(C) in ice bath, wait for 30-60s to equalize, then use serial command: `>TEMP_CAL_LOW:[xxx.xxC]<` with temperature reading off of thermometer.
+You should see confirmation via serial that command has been read.
+4. Move thermistor and calibration thermometer(C) to hot water, wait for 30-60s to equalize, then use serial command `>TEMP_CAL_HIGH:[xxx.xxC]<` with temperature reading off of thermometer.
+You should see confirmation via serial, and there should now be calibrated output.
+5. Reset to reenter normal operations or use command: `>WT_CLEAR_MODES<`
+Note: If at any point voltage reading show as 0, that indicates an error, check connection of thermistor to Waterbear shield

+### USER INPUT VALUES AND NOTES VIA SERIAL:
+1. When you're in a config/debug mode you may wish to log what you're doing directly to the sdcard for future reference
+2. To log a value up to 10 characters long use `>WT_USER_VALUE:[10 character max value]<`
+3. To log a note up to 30 characters long use `>WT_USER_NOTE:[30 character max note]<`
+4. To log both a value and note use `>WT_USER_INPUT:[10 character max value]&[30 character max note]<`

 ### NOTES:
 - Check version of Maple is at least: framework-arduinoststm32-maple 2.10000.200103 (1.0.0)